 It's a scary world out there, with virtually everyone left vulnerable to digital attack.
 Knowing the strategies hackers deploy is half the battle.
 But, frankly, these techniques are constantly changing; it's impossible to keep up by yourself.
 That's why it's so important to utilize only the most up-todate security solutions when protecting your business.
 Hackers move fast.
 You and your security technology need to stay one step ahead.
+Call us at (843)234-9980 and we will ensure you and your company data are secure.
 FREE Report: The 7 Most Critical IT Security Protections Every Business Must Have In Place Now To Protect Themselves From Cybercrime, Data Breaches And Hacker Attacks

 Eighty-two thousand NEW malware threats are being released every day, and businesses (and their bank accounts) are the No. 1 target.
 To make matters worse, a data breach exposing client or patient information can quickly escalate into serious reputational damage, fines, civil lawsuits and costly litigation.
-If you want to have any hope of avoiding a cyber-attack, you MUST read this report and act on the information we're providing.
+If you want to have any hope of avoiding a cyberattack, you MUST read this report and act on the information we're providing.
+Claim Your FREE Copy Today at www.getccg.com/security-tips/ CCG's Tech Chronicle December 2017 Shiny New Gadget Of The Month: